codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 With our new Diff View feature, you can instantly view the differences between the current state and the desired configuration of out-of-sync applications.
 The Diff View option provides a display of all updated resources within the application, allowing you to easily pinpoint changes and swiftly identify the root cause of the sync failure.

 The option is always available in the application's context menu in the GitOps Apps dashboard, and is enabled whenever the application is out-of-sync.
 If you have already selected an application, the Diff View option is available in the context menu at the top right of the page.

+Diff View for application resources is supported from Helm chart version 0.4.1 and higher.
+To enable this feature, you need to turn on the `appDiffView` feature flag.

 <br>

-#### GitOps: Restricted Git Sources for enhanced application deployment
+#### GitOps: (Beta) Restricted Git Sources for enhanced application deployment

 We have added a new type of Git Source to GitOps Runtimes to deliver enhanced control and precision over application deployment within multi-tenant environments!
 Welcome to Restricted Git Sources in Codefresh!